 The BCP should detail “who”, “when”, “how long” and “how bad” for each conceivable incident (“what”).
 In a contact centre, for example, every item of technology must be assessed for incident risk: what if the telco network, CRM application or the software used to manage phone, email and web chat with customers, goes down?
 More and more companies are looking to reduce this risk by leveraging the benefits of the cloud, and the redundancy it offers.
 Nevertheless, virtually every contact centre experiences outages of this nature and given the likelihood of a technology outage is high over the course of a year, it should be an obvious priority to address in any BCP.

 A fire starting in the staff kitchen is just one scenario that could involve evacuation of a facility, leading to the question of how to maintain service continuity by redeploying employees to another physical location.
 This is sometimes addressed by maintaining a standby or hot site, where at least a portion of customer service staff can work in a makeshift environment.
-Larger companies tend to have multisite contact centres, in physically disparate locations, so sometimes it’s possible to redirect customer contact activity to the non-affected location (although this is not always as simple as it sounds due to lack of workforce capacity or required training in the second location).
+Larger companies tend to have multisite call centres in Australia, in physically disparate locations, so sometimes it’s possible to redirect customer contact activity to the non-affected location (although this is not always as simple as it sounds due to lack of workforce capacity or required training in the second location).
 The trend towards flexible working arrangements, with employees having the option to work from home, has the added benefit of providing ready-to-go infrastructure should the main contact centre site be inaccessible.

 In this day and age, a BCP which does not leverage social media is hardly best practice.
 Facebook Twitter and LinkedIn should all be considered as channels to communicate with customers and employees alike, and update them on progress of any incident.
 It may also be helpful to update the IVR message front-ending your call centre to similarly provide advice and direct people to the website to self-manage routine enquiries or transactions.